mhop/fhem-mirror/fhem/contrib/HMCCU/HMCCU_README.txt

    readings.
 Filter is ignored by commands 'get datapoint' and 'get channel'.
    Filter is used by command 'get update' and for RPC server events.

+Set query method for CCU device datapoints (default is 'Value'):

+   attr <name> ccuget { State | Value }

+   Datapoint values can be queried by State() or Value().
+The Value() method returns the datapoint value stored in the CCU.
+The State() method queries the device directly.
+The response time of State() is slightly higher and it will consume battery power of the queried device because a connection is established.
+But in some cases it can be necessary to use State().
+In those cases one should set the 'ccuget' attribute in the affected client device.
+Setting this attribute in the IO device will slow down the communication between FHEM and CCU.

 Set reading name format (default is 'name'):

    attr <name> ccureadingformat { name | address }

+Enable tracing of get commands:

+   attr <name> ccutrace <expression>

+   Enable tracing (loglevel 1) for devices / channels where CCU device name or device address matches specified expression.
+Using '.*' as expression is not a good idea ;-)

 Control reading update in IO and client devices (default is 'hmccu'):